 Unsupported child's benefit: The child must be younger than age 18 and financially dependent on the caregiver, and the child's parents (biological, adoptive or step) are unable to care for him or her.
-The primary caregiver must be aged 18 or older, expect to care for the child for at least 12 months.
-Must be a citizen or permanent resident of New Zealand with at least two years of residency.
+The primary caregiver must be aged 18 or older and expect to care for the child for at least 12 months.

-Young parent payment (income tested): Parents aged 16 to 18 with a dependent child or dependent children.
-Parents aged 16 to 17 must be single and in exceptional circumstances (neither living with nor supported by parents or guardians), must have been married or in a recognized union but are no longer in a relationship, or must be single and living at home or financially supported by parents or guardians with earnings below a certain threshold; parents age 18 must be single.
+Young parent payment (income tested): Paid to parents aged 16 to 18 with a dependent child or dependent children.
+Single parents aged 16 to 17 must be in exceptional circumstances (neither living with nor supported by parents or guardians), divorced or separated, or living at home or financially supported by parents or guardians with earnings below a certain threshold.
+Parents aged 16 to 18 who are married or in a civil union do not have to be in exceptional circumstances but neither partner must receive certain other benefits in his or her own right.
 Must be undertaking or available to undertake full-time secondary or tertiary studies, approved training, or approved work-based learning; or must be exempt from this condition due to personal circumstances.
-Must have at least two years of continuous residency.
+Must have at least two years of continuous residence.

-For persons with less than two years of residency, a benefit may be paid in cases of hardship.
+For persons with less than two years of residence, a benefit may be paid in cases of hardship.
 For nonpermanent residents, an income- and asset-tested emergency benefit may be paid in cases of hardship.

-Youth payment (income tested): Aged 16 to 17, single and in exceptional circumstances (neither living with nor supported by parents or another guardian), married or in a recognized union, or divorced or separated.
+Youth payment (income tested): Aged 16 to 17 with no dependent children.
+Must be single and in exceptional circumstances (neither living with nor supported by parents or another guardian) or divorced or separated, or must be married or in a recognized union with a person who is not receiving certain benefits in his or her own right.
 Must be undertaking or available to undertake full-time secondary or tertiary studies, approved training, or approved workbased learning; or must be exempt from this condition due to personal circumstances.
-Must have at least two years of continuous residency.
+Must have at least two years of continuous residence.

-For citizens or permanent residents with less than two years of residency, a benefit may be paid in cases of hardship.
+For persons with less than two years of residence, a benefit may be paid in cases of hardship.
 For nonpermanent residents, an income- and asset-tested emergency benefit may be paid in cases of hardship.